AllPurposeName/lesson_plans/ruby_03-professional_rails_applications/building-a-vps.markdown

   password: password1
 ```

-Also, don't forget to add `gem 'pg'` to your Gemfile.
+Also, don't forget to add `gem 'pg'` to your Gemfile and run `bundle`.

 You'll probably want to change `myapp` to the name of your application.